by Will Grumke April 26, 2021 8 min read

 These short bursts can help preserve more muscle tissue or even build muscle and burn a lot of calories, in comparison to long-duration low-intensity cardio.

 Keep in mind that there is a little difference between HIIT Training and HIIT Cardio.
-Typically, HIIT Training is associated with bodyweight exercises such as burpees, tuck jumps, and jumping lunges.
+Typically, HIIT Training is associated with bodyweight exercises such as burpees, tuck jumps, jumping lunges, etc.

 On the other hand, HIIT Cardio will have intervals based around cardio such as sprints, rowing, assault bike, etc.

 For example, if you go for a run or spend time cycling, then the speed and movement are often consistent from start to finish.

 HIIT Cardio involves high effort, with built-in breaks with low effort.
 This pattern brings up the heart rate quickly, and the continuous movement prevents the heart rate from going too low before the next interval starts.